microsoft/vscode-docs/docs/editor/tasks.md

 ### echoCommand

-You can get see the exact command VS Code is running if you enable the `echoCommand` setting in `tasks.json`:
+To see the exact command VS Code is running, you can enable the `echoCommand` setting in `tasks.json`:

 ![tasks echoCommand](images/tasks/tasks-echoCommand.png)